 When was the last time you bought something without consulting a review?
 If you’re like me, even simple purchases set off a research project worthy of an academic dissertation.
-And for bigger things, like my annual vacation, I’ll look at so many reviews I’m surprised I don’t break the internet.
+And for bigger things, like my annual holiday, I’ll look at so many reviews I’m surprised I don’t break the Internet.

 While none of this is new, the way we’re doing it is.
 In the past, we just read reviews.
 Today, we’re increasingly turning to videos, using the richness of the format to live vicariously through other people and experience a product before we buy it.

 To understand this “try before you buy” mindset better and what this new consumer decision-making process means for brands, we took a look at the YouTube data and spoke to some viewers.

 Once upon a time, shoppers relied solely on ads, professional reviewers and word of mouth to evaluate a product.
 Today’s purchase behaviour is much more complicated, with video playing an increasingly important role.
 For example, in the past year, 40% of YouTube users turned to the platform to learn more about a product before they bought it.1

 People are drawn to the richness of video to help them experience a product in ways that words can’t convey.
 As one viewer we spoke to explained about purchasing makeup, “I like being able to watch a video featuring the product rather than reading a blog post, because when reading you can't see the actual colours.”

 Another person we spoke to had similar thoughts about shopping for a car: “I want to actually see someone test drive it and hear their opinions.”
 They’re not alone.
 If you added up the time people have spent watching "First Ride" car videos on YouTube, it’s equivalent to driving from New York to San Francisco over 45,000 times.2

 But people are going on more than online test rides – they’re also using video to virtually tag along on trips to the shop.